Moldovan resistance during World War II: Renewed clampdown

 While reorganizing their territorial network, the Romanian police and Gendarmerie succeeded in capturing 600 partisans between 1942 and 1944, most of whom were incarcerated at Chișinău, Tiraspol, Rîbnița and Dubăsari.
 Tiraspol's camp total population in mid 1943 was 1,500, not all of whom were originally partisans.
 However, these organized themselves into a distinct resistance cell, organizing escapes which fed the partisan movement in Transnistria.
-As counted by historian Anton Moraru, Romanians or Germans killed 238 partisans the Rîbnița prison in March 1944, and 600 in Tiraspol; victims of the former massacre included Kucherov.
+As counted by historian Anton Moraru, Romanians or Germans killed 238 partisans at a prison in Rîbnița in March 1944, and 600 in Tiraspol; victims of the former massacre included Kucherov.
 Especially in Bessarabia, Romanian prison authorities were alarmed by the looming threat of Antonescu's regime collapsing, and proceeded with some leniency.
 Though tortured and sentenced to death, Kalashnikov, Jurjiu and others were never executed.
 Several transfers out of Tiraspol were ordered by the Romanian authorities, but, in late March, the camp was transferred to a German unit, which staged daily shootings over several days.
 This prompted a prisoners' revolt, as a result of which 230 people managed to hide with civilians in Tiraspol and the surrounding villages.
 Just before withdrawing from the city, a punitive unit killed 16 of the 18 partisans still held in captivity, including Kustov.

 The death count at Rîbnița is given by scholar Dennis Deletant as 215, and includes Jewish members of the Romanian Communist Party who had been jailed there alongside partisans and Soviet parachutists.
 He similarly notes that some 60 partisans were led away before the massacre, and therefore survived.
 A Romanian communist, Belu Zilber, claimed in his memoirs that he successfully pleaded with Antonescu himself to release Jewish party members from Vapniarka in Transnistria, noting that they were in danger of being mass murdered by the retreating Germans.
 When asked to explain himself by the party leadership, Zilber purportedly replied: "Had there been any partisans in Romania, perhaps I would have given some thought to storming the camp.
 Had I though it over a bit longer, I would have given up on this plan, as it would have resulted in a general massacre."